bioinformaticsdotca/Genomic_Epi_2017/module6/module6.md

 ### Patient Background:

-On (e.g.) April 27, a 66-year old male was admitted to a local ER.
+On  April 27, a 66-year old male was admitted to a local ER.
 He presented with stiff neck and muscle aches.
-CBC revealed elevated white blood cell count, neutrophils, etc. The hospital epidemiologist was consulted to confirm the clinicians’ findings.
+CBC revealed elevated white blood cell count, neutrophils, etc. The hospital epidemiologist was consulted to confirm the clinician's findings.